rralph21/personal-resume-css/README.md

 ## Code Review and Reflection

 In this section of the assignment, a reflection document will explain the process of creating the HTML and the thought process of each steps.

+# Assignment_2

+## Assignment 2

+This assignment will enhance assignment 1 using css styling